Franz Joseph II, Prince of Liechtenstein

-Franz Joseph was an extremely popular sovereign in Liechtenstein.
+Franz Joseph was the son of Prince Alois of Liechtenstein and Archduchess Elisabeth Amalie of Austria.
+He succeeded his childless grand-uncle, Prince Franz I, after his father renounced his right of succession in his favour in 1923.
+He was an extremely popular sovereign in Liechtenstein.
 He was the first ruling prince to live full-time in the principality.
 He also oversaw the economic development of Liechtenstein from a poor agricultural backwater into one of the richest countries (per capita) in the world.